-Diversity without disruption: Evidence from referral-based hiring experiments
+Familiar strangers: Evidence from referral-based hiring experiments in India

 The long shadow of feudalism: Concentration of land and labor market power in India with Steven Brownstone